ChoiceCoin/Smart_Contracts/DreamContracts/kaagi/README.md

 ## The Download
 The download works by using the generated Transaction ID from the upload to "stitch" back the contents of the file.
-There is no need to check for circularity as the file was finalized to be the same as the original file in the upload process.
+There is no need to check for circularity as the file was finalized to be the same with the original file in the upload process.

 ## Usage
 Download this repo and use example.py to demonstrate the upload and download functions.